This organ has 3,467 pipes arrayed in 65 ranks. These ranks are

 reeds: trompets, posaune (trombone), dulzian, bärpfeife,

-krummhorn,
+krummhorn, oboe.

 strings: gemshorns.